AOKP/platform_manifest/README.md

     . build/envsetup.sh
     lunch

-You can also build for specific devices (eg. hammerhead) like this:
+You can also build for specific devices (eg. cheeseburger) like this:

     . build/envsetup.sh
-    lunch aokp_hammerhead-userdebug
+    lunch aokp_cheeseburger-userdebug
     mka rainbowfarts

 Remember to `make clobber && make clean` every now and then!